Working with Innovation Works

 There are a few different ways to connect with the Investment team.

-- Online: You can fill out our Introductory Questionnaire.
+- Online: You can fill out our introductory questionnaire for Software, Hardware, or Life Sciences companies .
 This way we’ll have your information in our database.

 - In-person: Meet our team at one of the many events we attend throughout the region or at an event we’re hosting.
 Find Events.